 File Your Claim Within the Statute of Limitations

-In Florida, the statute of limitations is four years from the date of the accident to file a personal injury claim.
+In Florida, the statute of limitations is two years from the date of the accident to file a personal injury claim.
 If you do not file within this time frame, you will be barred from recovering compensation.

 The Personal Injury Lawsuit Process